stashyman/MusicShare/README.md

 (2) (1) Add a song gives an out of bounds error when adding the song with any combination

 (3) (1) When requesting a song from self it displays that you can not request from self but then still shows songs and asks what song you wish to borrow.
-	    - is that what we want it to do?
+	    Did not want - Fixed

 (3) (2) When taking back a song from a friend and they are not logged in, it still shows friends songs.
-	    - do we want that?
+	    Did not want - Fixed

 (3) (2) When taking back a song and invalid input is given it dumps out to menu and does not allow for another song choice/